bernie-skipole/indipydriver/docs/source/usage/hardware.rst

     async def hardware(self)

-This  is started when the driver is run, and should be a long running co-routine.
-Typically you would create a number of co routines - each having a while True loop, and running continuously controlling whatever hardware is required, and calling appropriate vector methods to send data.
+This  is started when the driver is run, and should be a long running co-routine, controlling whatever hardware is required, and calling appropriate vector methods to send data.

-This co-routine would contain an "await asyncio.gather(the co routines)", to run them in the eventloop.

 To expand on the thermostat example; the driver could contain a further 'lights' vector with several members::